bondhugula/pluto/README.md

-(1) data set should fit in L2 roughly (or definitely within L3), (2) the innermost dimension should have enough iterations, especially if it's being vectorized so that (a) cleanup code if any doesn't hurt and (b) prefetching provides benefits,
+(1) data set should fit in L2 roughly (or definitely within L3), (2) the innermost dimension should have enough iterations, especially if it's being vectorized so that (a) cleanup code, if any, doesn't hurt and (b) prefetching provides benefits,
 (3) for non-innermost dimensions from which temporal reuse is typically being exploited, increasing tile size beyond 32 often provides diminishing returns (additional reuse); so one may not want to experiment much beyond 32.
-Each time tile.sizes is changed, code has to be regenerated (`rm -f *.tiled.c; make tiled; ./tiled`).
+Each time tile.sizes is changed, the code has to be regenerated (`rm -f *.tiled.c; make tiled; ./tiled`).

 If one wishes to carefully tune tile sizes, it may be good to first run